stashed/project/enhancements/local-backend-snapshot.md

 Some clusters do not allow creating a workload without specifying the `resources` section of the container.
 Since the pod/Deployment will be created by the Stash operator itself, the user won't have control over this field.

 One possible solution to this problem could be always creating the pod/Deployment with some minimum amount of `resources`.
-This could be `50m` for CPU and `128M` for Memory.
+This could be `100m` for CPU and `128M` for Memory.
+We can provide this default value via flag during installing Stash operator.

 ### PSP Enabled Cluster